Kale-Ko/Emotecraft-Wiki/pages/en/translating-wiki.md

 ## Translating/Contributing to the Wiki

-To contribute to the wiki you just need a GitHub acount and some basic knowledge of how to use it.
+To contribute to the wiki you just need a GitHub account and some basic knowledge of how to use it.

 To start make a fork of the repository from [here](https://github.com/Kale-Ko/Emotecraft-Wiki/fork).\
 When it finishes you will have a copy of the original repository that you can mess around in.